DeKUT-DSAIL/dsa2021/cameratrap-data-analysis/README.md

 # Our Data
 Our data is in the form of images saved in jpg format.
-They are saved in the format YY-MM-DD_H-M-S
+They are saved in the format YY-MM-DD-H-M-S.
+The animals included in our dataset are Impalas, monkeys, warthogs, bushbucks, waterbucks and zebras.